K-Sato1995/gatsbyBlog/content/posts/Make-your-react-app-compatible-with-IE/index.md

 ---
-title: Make your react app compatible with IE
+title: "Make your react app compatible with IE"
 description: Just a short post about how to install pollyfill in react apps.
 slug: make-your-react-app-compatible-with-ie
 date: 2020-01-28